kambleakash0/am-i-awake/README.md

 3. Go to **Settings > Pages** in your GitHub repository.
 4. Set the **Source** to the `main` branch and click **Save**.
 5. Wait about 60 seconds, and GitHub will give you your live URL.
-6. Send the link to that one coworker who always schedules meetings during your lunch break.
+6. Send the link to that one coworker/friend who always schedules meetings/calls you at 4 AM your time.

 ### 🛠 Tech Stack